-Insight on Current Scenario of Real Estate in Nepal
+Current Scenario of Real Estate in Nepal

 Fixed/Immovable property such as land, houses and any type of building; used for residence, businesses or other purpose is a part of real estate.
-The process of selling purchasing and renting of such properties involve real estate business.
+Also, the process of selling purchasing and renting of such properties involve real estate business.
 It is also known as a dependable source of passive income as it has limited liquidity compared to other business investments.

-Since the 1980s, Land price moved up when banks and financial institutions began to accept overvalued land as collateral, which further encouraged people to invest in land and housing.
+Since 1980s, Land price moved up when banks and financial institutions began to accept overvalued land as collateral, which further encouraged people to invest in land and housing.
 In contrast, those institutions began to accept collaterals even from undeveloped estates and thus, raised the price thresholds of lands in all areas.
-Furthermore, the bank also did not encourage other sectors due to fearing liquidity and payback risk.
+Furthermore, bank also did not encourage other sectors due to fearing liquidity and pay back risk.
 Likewise, those who invested in industries could not make expected returns due to unhealthy political condition.

 Background of Real Estate in Nepal

 At first, With the evolution of mankind, organized living and civilization sense evolved.
 The Nepalese Community also was not far behind from this concept and urbanization was in progress in the Kathmandu valley.
 During the pre-1950s, the period of the Malla kings, urbanization was in its embodiment.
 Then, the urban planning of those days incorporated all of the necessary services into considerations.
 Accordingly, with planned cohesive community living, and a strong sense of belongingness; which was depicted in its courtyard designs for common houses, Temples and Baha-Bahis in the proximity, a well-planned Dhungedharas, Patis for rest and recreation, Dabalis as open air amphitheaters, common community and available resources and the favorable Climate condition, urbanization was rapid in Kathmandu on the whole.
 Consequently, it resulted in increased population and density, thus less availability of land.